kgero/spinning-glass/README.md

 picture to demonstrate what this means!

 The height of the water as a function of the radius can be derived given this assumption about the situation: the slope of the surface of the water at a particular point is perpendicular to the angle of the resultant force on the water at this point.
 If the resultant force were not perpendicular to the slope, the water would move!
 This (hopefully) makes intuitive sense.
-When water is in an unmoving container, the slope of the surface is horizontal, because the resultant force (just the force of gravity) is directed vertically.
+For example, when water is in an unmoving container, the slope of the surface is horizontal, because the resultant force (just the force of gravity) is directed vertically.

 picture of this too!